The Devil Wears Prada (band): Label changes, line-up instability and Transit Blues (2015–2018)

 On March 7, 2015, the band resigned to Rise Records.
 Ten days later, they announced the departure of founding guitarist Chris Rubey, and that they will be releasing a new EP titled Space.
 The band will also be releasing a 7" vinyl on Record Store Day titled South of the City via Atlantic/Roadrunner.
 On March 14, the band embarked on a tour for the five-year anniversary of their EP Zombie.
 The band performed "Supernova", a song off Space, and released it on June 18; this was followed by another song, titled "Alien", on August 4.
 Before the EP was released, Hranica announced they had a new guitarist named Kyle Sipress, the band's former guitar tech.
 The Space EP itself was released on August 21.
-On August 20, the band premiered a music video for the opening track, "Planet A".
 On July 2, 2016, the band parted ways with drummer Daniel Williams.

-On July 15, 2016, the band released a new song along with a music video called "Daughter".
-On July 18, 2016, just a couple of days after they released "Daughter", the band announced their new record Transit Blues will be released on October 7, 2016.
-Later on July 18, 2016, Giuseppe Capolupo, drummer of Demise of Eros, Haste the Day and Once Nothing, stated he had recorded on Transit Blues.
-The band later released a video for "To the Key of Evergreen".
-The album, Transit Blues, was released October 7, 2016.
+July 18, 2016, Giuseppe Capolupo, drummer of Demise of Eros, Haste the Day and Once Nothing, stated he had recorded on Transit Blues.
+The band's sixth studio album Transit Blues was released October 7, 2016.
 When asked about adding Giuseppe Capolupo as an official member, Hranica stated, "I totally perceive it being a permanent replacement if things go well."
 In 2017, the band embarked on a tour with Anthrax and Killswitch Engage, called the "Killthrax Tour".
 On September 24, 2018, they signed with Solid State Records.

-The Act, ZII and Color Decay (2019–present)

-In 2019, Gering and Capolupo joined the band as official members.
-They proceeded to join in recording their new album, with Gering providing songwriting and production duties, alongside producer Sonny DiPerri.
-On August 23, 2019, the band released the first single "Lines of Your Hands" from their seventh studio album, The Act, which was released on October 11, 2019.
-At the same time, the band revealed the album cover and the track list.
-On September 13, they unveiled the second single "Please Say No".
-On September 27, four days after the release of "Please Say No", the third single, "Chemical", was published.
-The single received airplay on Christian radio, peaking at no. 47 on Billboards Hot Christian Songs chart.